Course1

 $75.00

-• Author/Instructor: Bradley Clark
+• Instructor(s): Bradley Clark

 Land Ownership in Oklahoma: Updates to 60 O.S.
 121 Come hear from Bradley Clark, Deputy General Counsel Office of the Attorney General, discussing the changes to 60 O.S.
 121 brought on by Senate Bill 212.
 Topics covered will include the origin of Oklahoma’s laws on foreign ownership of land, case law and the Attorney General’s opinions on these laws, recent statutory amendments that will affect most land transactions in the future, and exemptions to the legislative changes.
 AGENDA - Bradley Clark, Deputy General Counsel, Office of the Attorney General Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.